canonical/mlflow-operator/docs/how-to/integrate/integrate-cos.rst

 Access the dashboard in the UI
 ------------------------------

-Go to the left sidebar and choose the MLflow Dashboards from the list.
-From the General dashboards folder choose the ``MLflow metrics Dashboard``.
+See the available dashboards by clicking on Dashboards in the sidebar menu.
 When accessing the dashboard for the first time, choose some reasonable time range from the top right dropdown.